DCWizard/TrackView/README.md

   A Simple Video Player as a base for a Video Editor

-  <strong>You might be interested in my '<a href="https://github.com/DCWizard/TrackView-II/tree/main" >Track II</a>' version I added a few goodies.</strong>
+  <strong>You might be interested in my '<a href="https://github.com/DCWizard/TrackView-II/tree/main" >TrackView II</a>' version I added a few goodies.</strong>

 - Fixed a few bugs.